The Whole Book Approach

 I’m so pleased that the Doors to the World initiative is including the Whole Book Approach in its resources for educators.
 Here’s to “making global children’s picture books and teaching resources available to PreK to Grade 3 teachers” and fostering critical reading.

-Click the links below for articles and interviews about Reading Picture Books with Children and the Whole Book Approach:
+Click these links for articles and interviews about Reading Picture Books with Children and the Whole Book Approach:

 - School librarian Cari Young from Library Learners has written chapter-by-chapter blog posts about my book on her site in Spring 2017.